koorosh/petiton/_posts/2022-03-16-expel-russia-fatf.md

 This petition has been drafted and circulated by:

-- Mr. [Ievgen Vorobiov](https://www.linkedin.com/in/vorobyov/) (LL.M., policy consultant, former expert at the National Bank of Ukraine) and
+- [Ievgen Vorobiov](https://www.linkedin.com/in/vorobyov/) (LL.M., policy consultant, former expert at the National Bank of Ukraine) and
-- Mr. Sergii Rybchenko (AML/financial crime expert at an international organisation).
+- Sergii Rybchenko (Anti-Money Laundering/Financial Crime expert at an international organisation).

 The names of petition signatories are listed below, just under the Signature Form.